marwaneldesouki/breast-cancer-detection/README.md

 ## DataSet used
 -[Dataset Link](https://www.kaggle.com/datasets/awsaf49/cbis-ddsm-breast-cancer-image-dataset)<br />
 <img src="https://www.researchgate.net/publication/338558131/figure/fig3/AS:962412517793792@1606468433025/CBIS-DDSM-example-images-used-for-detection.jpg" data-canonical-src="https://www.researchgate.net/publication/338558131/figure/fig3/AS:962412517793792@1606468433025/CBIS-DDSM-example-images-used-for-detection.jpg" width="720" height="400" />

-- used mamogram images to make the image processing on it.
+    used mamogram images to make the image processing on it. and train the model on 3000 image 250 epoche

 ## Libraries used